 Steven R. Lopez, Ph.D.

 I am a professor of psychology at USC.
 I was born in Tucson, Arizona where my family has lived since 1830.
 In 1971 I began my undergraduate studies at Claremont McKenna College where culture and ethnicity were my major interests.
 After graduating in 1975 with a BA in psychology I returned to Tucson to work as a Rural Community Mental Health Worker at La Frontera Community Mental Health Center.
 Two years later I entered the doctoral program in clinical psychology at UCLA where I furthered my interests in improving services for Latinos.
-Following my graduate education, I have been a professor of psychology at USC for 12 years and at UCLA for 16 year, and in 2008 I rejoined the USC psychology faculty.
+Following my graduate education, I have been a professor of psychology at USC for 18 years and at UCLA for 16 years.
 I have several lines of research that focus on culture, serious mental illness, families, and intervention.
-I maintain an active collaboration with researchers in Mexico.
-For many years, I had a small but active clinical practice.
-I was one of the five science editors for the Surgeon General'sReport on Mental Health: Culture, Race and Ethnicity.
+The primary focus of our current research is to reduce the duration of untreated psychosis among Latinos with their first episode of a psychotic disorder.
+With the support of the NIMH, we are carrying out a communication campaign in the San Fernando Valley to teach people to recognize psychosis in others and we are evaluating whether treatment delay is decreasing.
+I also direct a summer research training program in Mexico to address disparities in mental health care for Latinos in which students work with Mexican investigators.
+The program has been funded by NIH for 13 years.
+I am currently the Director of Clinical Training of USC’s clinical psychology program.
 I am most proud of my family.
-I have been married 33 years, have 4 daughters ages 21 to 32, and three nietos.
+I have been married 40 years, have 4 daughters ages 28 to 39, and four grandsons.